 Unknown vehicles in the area may also be suspicious.
 The same for an open window that is usually closed, or a person in the building that you’ve never seen before.
 It pays to be observant.

-A person paying an abnormal level of interest to the workplace’s security system (for example, CCTV cameras) is behaving suspiciously.
+A person paying an abnormal level of interest to the workplace’s security system (for example, CCTV cameras and body worn cameras) is behaving suspiciously.

 Somebody who appears to have something concealed under their clothing (or perhaps in a bag) is also acting suspiciously.

 A person caught attempting to access a restricted area may laugh it off as simply being lost or confused, but even if this is genuinely the case, their behaviour should be treated as suspect.

 Unattended packages or mysterious parcels should also be treated with suspicion.

 As an aside, it should be noted that a person’s race, gender, dress or apparent religious affiliation are NOT, in and of themselves, indicators of suspicious activities.
 To imply otherwise or to accuse a person of suspicious behaviour for these reasons alone can be construed as bigotry and could be highly damaging to your business and your professional reputation, as well as hurtful to those accused.

 If these scenarios or anything similar need reporting, you should speak to the security department as soon as you can.
 In more clear-cut cases, it may be prudent to inform the police.

 Finally, the creation of a sign in/sign out policy is a very good idea, as it can deter unwanted characters from entering your building in the first place.
 A security guard could potentially handle such responsibilities (see subheading 6 for more).

 It is essential that part of your company’s security culture (see subheading 3), to encourage your workforce to report any suspicious activity in a judgement free environment.
 Workers should not feel silly for reporting something, even if it appears to be slightly tenuous.